Tropical Mycology Field Course

 Some experience in the field and using microscopes is desired, but training will be provided in both aspects for the less experienced students.
 Enthusiasm about Mycology and Tropical Biology are the main required qualifications.

-The course is recommended to take place during the Amazonian raining season (December-May), so the students can experience the exuberant fungal diversity in its peak.
+The course takes place during the Amazonian raining season (December-May), so the students can experience the exuberant fungal diversity in its peak.

 The field course takes place at Adolfo Ducke Forest Reserve, a 10.000-hectare (25,000-acre) protected area of the Amazon rainforest on the outskirts of the city of Manaus, Brazil.
 It is located 26km from Manaus airport.
 The Reserve is one of the most intensively studied patches of rainforest in the world.
 It is one of the most important research sites in the Amazon because it is relatively intact and easily accessible from the city of Manaus (notably Manaus airport) and includes good infrastructure for researchers to stay for extended periods to carry out research, including internet connection and 24/7 security.